 Q3: What is the consideration to require the S-CSCF to indicate its capability to the remote IMS network?

-Answer 3: N/A: The requirement has been removed.
+Answer 3: N/A: this requirement has been removed.

 Q4: If the P-CSCF and IMS-AGW do not support data channel multiplexing and the MF in the home IMS network of the UE supports data channel multiplexing what the S-CSCF will indicate in the Feature-Caps header field of the INVITE request to the remote network?

-Answer 4: The S-CSCF does not indicate supporting data channel multiplexing in the Feature-Caps header field included in 200 OK.
+Answer 4: In this case, the S-CSCF shall not indicate supporting data channel multiplexing in the Feature-Caps header field included in 200 OK.

 Q5: Can the multiplexed data channel media descriptions within an SDP offer included in the SIP request messages implicitly point out this capability of the IMS network?

-Answer 5: Yes.
+Answer 5: Yes, if multiplexed data channel media descriptions included in the SIP request messages, the remote IMS can implicitly know this capability of the originating IMS network.
+But if multiplexed data channel media descriptions are not available (e.g., single DC) in the SDP Offer, the remote IMS network can’t judge whether DC multiplexing is supported or not in the originating IMS network.